connexcs/docs/docs/customer/auth.md

 Customers using the Customer Portal can rest their SIP Passwords in [**Authentication**](https://docs.connexcs.com/customer-portal/cp-authentication/#reset-sip-password).

 !!! warning "SIP Password security"
-    SIP passwords are a requirement of the SIP protocol, but they can present security risks for a provider.
+    SIP passwords are needed for the SIP protocol, but they can present security risks for a provider.

     You must configure them in ConnexCS when SIP authentication is setup, but they aren't available for providers to retrieve later.